 U.S. Population Data - 1969-2015

 The county population estimates currently used in the SEER*Stat software to calculate cancer incidence and mortality rates are available for download (see Download US Population Data).
 They represent a modification of the intercensal and Vintage 2012 annual time series of July 1 county population estimates by age, sex, race, and Hispanic origin produced by the US Census Bureau's Population Estimates Program, in collaboration with the National Center for Health Statistics, and with support from the NCI through an interagency agreement.
 The modifications made by the NCI to the Census Bureau estimates are documented in Population Estimates Used in NCIís SEER*Stat Software and are summarized below.

-- The population estimates incorporate new intercensal (for July 1, 2000-2011) and Vintage 2011 (for July 1 2010-2011) bridged single-race estimates that are derived from the original multiple race categories in the 2000 Census (as specified in the 1997 Office of Management and Budget standards for the collection of data on race and ethnicity).
+- The population estimates incorporate intercensal (for July 1, 2000-2009) and Vintage 2012 (for July 1 2010-2012) bridged single-race estimates that are derived from the original multiple race categories in the 2000 Census (as specified in the 1997 Office of Management and Budget standards for the collection of data on race and ethnicity).
 The bridged single-race estimates and a description of the methodology used to develop them appear on the National Center for Health Statistics Web site.